'Amazing' News About The Awful Guinea Worm

 But to eradicate the worm, health workers also have to stop transmission in animals.
 Last year, there were nearly a thousand cases in dogs and cats in Chad and Mali.

 Guinea worm is a horrific infection.
 First, a painful blister starts to form on the skin.
 Then a thin, white worm — up to 3 feet long — emerges from the blister over the course of a few weeks.
-It is an incredibly painful process and temporarily handicaps a person while he or she waits for the worm to come out of their bodies. while the worm comes out of the skin.
+It is an incredibly painful process and temporarily handicaps a person while he or she waits for the worm to come out of the skin.

 People catch Guinea worm by drinking contaminated water.
-So simply filtering drinking water can stop transmission of the parasite.
+Simply filtering drinking water can stop transmission of the parasite.
 An infected person can also stop the spread of the parasite by keeping the emerging worm away from water.
 When the worm touches water, it releases tens of thousands of baby worms and contaminates the whole body of water.

 Back in 2006, South Sudan reported more than 20,000 cases, making it the third hardest hit country in the world.
 Only Nigeria and Uganda had reported higher annual cases, at about 650,000 and 126,000, respectively.